shrideio/shoebox/README.md

  - Rent a dedicate server.

-    This option is more expensive than renting a VPS, however it provides more computation power and storage capacity for the premium.
+    This option is more expensive than renting a VPS, however, it provides more computation power and storage capacity for the premium.
 There are a few affordable options in a price range of $20 to $30 USD per month.
 The dedicated server option can be considered as an expansion path for future growth.

     - [Nocix](https://www.nocix.net/)
     - [Wholesale Internet](https://www.wholesaleinternet.net/)